-We stock two main types of biodegradable packaging - compostable bags and bio-additive bags - both of which offer a green alternative to regular polythene by breaking down into environmentally-benign products after they are disposed of correctly.
+We stock three main types of biodegradable packaging - compostable bags, biotransformation (Bio-T) bags and bio-additive bags - each of which offer a green alternative to regular polythene at the end of their product service life.

-To find out more about either type of biodegradable packaging - and Polybags' other eco-friendly product ranges - please select from the following options:
+To find out more about each type of biodegradable packaging - and Polybags' other eco-friendly product ranges - please select from the following options:

 Polybags' range of compostable bags are derived from natural, renewable resources such as sugar cane, potato starch or other biologically-sourced polymers.

 Ideal for collecting food waste, these ultra-green bags are the most eco-friendly packaging that we produce.
 They are biodegradable and compostable and they conform to EU standard EN13432.

 The bags have a shelf-life of approximately 12 months and, after use, can be disposed of in industrial composting, where they will first disintegrate (within 12 weeks) and then biodegrade (within six months) into carbon dioxide, water and biomass.